g-leech/argmin-gravitas/pages/favs/things.md

 -->
 	<h3>Language</h3>
 	<div>
 		My favourite languages are German, braid Scots, <a href="https://en.wikipedia.org/wiki/Standard_Chinese">simplified vernacular Beijing Chinese</a>, Kihaya.
 (English is not a language, it is my lungs.)
-My favourite computer languages are Scala, Python, Rust, and the humble, unimprovable Markdown and LaTeX.
+My favourite computer languages are Scala, Python, C#, and the humble, unimprovable Markdown.
 I also get a perverse kick out of bash.
 My indent style is <a href="https://en.wikipedia.org/wiki/Indent_style#Pico_style">Pico</a>.<br><br>
 	</div>
 <!--
  -->